DatabaseGroup/tree-similarity/README.md

 anybody using the framework (e.g., the [building process](#building-process)) or actively developing it (e.g., the [coding style](#coding-style)).
-The time reading this document is definitely well spent since it reduces the effort for everybody involved (just imagine one would have to reformat for instance 2'000 poorly written lines of code - *nobody wants to do this*).
+The time reading this document is definitely well spent since it reduces the effort for everybody involved (just imagine one would have to rewrite for instance 2'000 poorly written lines of code - *nobody wants to do this*).
 Hence, we encourage everyone to write code to the best of his/her knowledge (regarding this document).